caciulla/amaro/content/posts/ingredients.md

 <!-- A brief description of each one?
 Medicinal quality?
 History in medicine?
 Monks Doctors and Health elixirs?
 Percentage of components?
 Number of ingredients per amaro?
 Chartreuse?
 Benedictine?  -->

-They would pair the bitter agents with more pleasant herbal ingedients which not only contributed to a better flavor profile these ingredients also added their own healing properties of the herbal remedy.
-Many of these recipes remain close to the original, though with an increase in alcohol and sugar content.
+They would pair the bittering agents with more pleasant herbal ingedients, which not only contributed to a better flavor profile these ingredients also added their own healing properties to the herbal remedy.
+Many amaro recipes remain close to the original medicinal recipe, though with an increase in alcohol and sugar content.

 Here are some common additional ingredients added to popular amari.